Aethylred/puppet-puppet5/README.md

 #### [String] server

-Sets the FQDN of a puppet server or puppet master.
+Sets the fully qualified domain name, resovable name, or IP address of a puppet server or puppet master.
 Default leaves this unset.

 #### [String] environment